top of page

 As Paolo prepares to take the next step in his career, the former Shooting Guard remarks that he takes pride in representing the Cardinals on and off the court.
 Paolo credits the university for influencing his growth as an exceptional collegiate student-athlete, expressing his gratitude for its role in his accomplishments.
 "At the end of the day, very thankful talaga na sa Mapúa ako napunta; sa Mapúa ako magkaka-degree.”

 The AB Psychology student also expresses his heartfelt gratitude to the whole Mapúan community and its alumni, who supported and believed in him from the beginning to the impending end of his flight as a Cardinal.
-Embodying the quote "No man is an island," the former Shooting Guard of Mapúa also appreciates the collective effort of his team who gave him an opportunity to show his full potential and stayed with him throughout his playing years.
+Embodying the quote "No man is an island," the former Shooting Guard of Mapúa also appreciates the collective effort of his team which gave him an opportunity to show his full potential and stayed with him throughout his playing years.

 Having once looked up to established professional basketball players, Paolo now shares his message for aspiring student-athletes, "...gawin niyo lang ‘yung best niyo and maging committed kayo sa kung ano’ng gusto iyong maging sa mga ginagawa niyo, and hardwork, ‘yun talaga, hardwork and just focus on your goals sa kung may gusto kayong marating.
 Just do your best and wala kayong pagsisisihan."

-136 views0 comments
+160 views0 comments

 bottom of page